9 Interesting Birthday Party Games Ideas for Kids

 What’s a fun birthday bash without some entertaining games that will keep the children on their toes?
 Try these for your little one’s special day and we guarantee you everyone will have a riot.

 By Aditi Sheoran Chhajta • 8 min read

 Your child’s birthday is around the corner!
 While you are busy with the logistics of the celebration, don’t forget to answer the most important ask for that day ─ “How to engage the child brigade?”
-While evergreen energisers like passing the parcel, musical chairs and ring the donkey’s tail are great options, it is time we explored further.
-Check out some of our top picks of innovative birthday party games for children in the age group of 4 to 10 years.
+While evergreen birthday party games for kids like passing the parcel, musical chairs and ring the donkey’s tail are great options, it is time we explored further.
+Check out some of our top picks of innovative indoor and outdoor birthday party games for children in the age group of 4 to 10 years.
 The idea is to pack some learning along with entertainment.